 The applicant submitted a Transportation Planning Rule (TPR) Analysis in consideration of the requirements of the Transportation Planning Rule (OAR 660-012-0060).
-The TPR analysis demonstrates that the proposed Comprehensive Plan Change and Zone Change will not have a significant effect on the transportation system.
-The requested change will increase from 124 trips per day to 432 trips per day.
+The TPR analysis demonstrates, as conditioned below, that the proposed Comprehensive Plan Change and Zone Change will not have a significant effect on the transportation system.
+The proposal complies with Goal 12.